Dr. Xinyao Xiao

 Vice Director of the Department of Chinese Literature and Language

-Institute for Advanced Studies in Humanities and Social Sciences; Liberal Arts College, Chongqing University
+Institute for Advanced Studies in Humanities and Social Sciences & Liberal Arts College

 Address: Shazheng Street no. 174, Shapingba District, Chongqing, China